thegamecracks/dum-dum-irc/CONTRIBUTING.md

   from .connection import SQLiteConnection
   ```

-- Relatve imports **MAY** be used for sibling modules, i.e. those that reside
+- Relative imports **MAY** be used for sibling modules, i.e. those that reside
   in the same directory

 - Absolute imports **MUST** be used for parent modules, i.e. those that exist
   outside of the module.
 In other words, relative imports consisting of two
-  or more leadiing periods must be refactored into absolute imports.
+  or more leading periods must be refactored into absolute imports.

   ```py
   # Bad: